ubiuser/deveui-cli/README.md

 - [x] Write unit tests
 - [x] Write readme
 - [ ] More unit tests around unhappy paths for higher code coverage
+- [ ] Discuss with engineers how to improve code

 ## Contact